Summary: in this tutorial, you’ll learn how to rename a table in the database using the Oracle RENAME

 Code language: SQL (Structured Query Language) (sql)

-The following PL/SQL function returns the number of promotions by querying data from the promotions
+First, define a PL/SQL function returns the number of promotions by querying data from the promotions

 table: